Gsunshine/Gsunshine.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm a CS Ph.D. student at CMU, advised by [J. Zico Kolter](https://zicokolter.com/).
 Previously, I was a research assistant at Peking University, advised by [Zhouchen Lin](https://zhouchenlin.github.io/).
-I am an enthusiast of delicate structures, recognizing and developing structures that self organizes complex systems.
+I am an enthusiast of delicate structures, recognizing and developing structures that self-organize complex systems.
 Here is my [CV](https://www.overleaf.com/read/dggtmczgrysp).
 (Welcome to use this template!)

 Research
 ---------